 The main aspect when playing soccer is that you need to be compact in defense and open in the attack.
 When you defend with a tight unit of players, you leave less space for the opponents to create problems for you.

-The opposite is applied when attacking, if you can stretch the opponents out, you will create gaps that will lead to attacks.
+The opposite is applied when attacking, if you can stretch the opponents out, you’ll create gaps that will lead to attacks.